GenCAD/gdsutil/README.md

-# GenCAD GDS UTILITY
+# Generic GDS UTILITY
+- The utility is developed by Albert Li since 1996.

 ## Purpose:
-The main purpose of GenCAD GDS utility is to convert binary GDS file to a readable text format(GDT), so user can validate the design content, modify or manipulate the content using simple script like tcl or perl without decoding the GDS binary format.
+  The main purpose of this Generic GDS utility is to convert binary GDS-II file to a readable text format (GDT), so user can validate the design content, modify or manipulate the content using simple script languate such as tcl or perl without decoding the GDS-II binary format.

 ## How to build the executable

 ### 1. Compile Utility Library
-  * libutil - general function route, such hash, list, link ....
+  * libutil - general utility routine, such hash, list, link ....
-  * libgds  - GDS reader/writter
+  * libgds  - GDS-II reader/writter

 	Example: